configcat/docs/website/docs/advanced/targeting.md

 ## Anatomy of a Targeting Rule

-By adding a rule, you specify a group of your users and what feature flag - or other settings - value they should get.
+By adding a rule, you specify a group of your users and what feature flag or setting value they should get.
 A rule consists of an **Attribute** of a user in your application (e.g. email address), a **Comparison value** (e.g. a list of email addresses), and a **Comparator** (e.g. IS ONE OF).
 ConfigCat evaluates the targeting rule every time your application requires and decides what value to serve.

 ### Attribute